easyapi-web/easyapi-web.github.io/docs/setting/local-file-config.md

 # Use config file (current project)

- - Add configuration files to the root of project or module
+ - Add the configuration files to the root of the project or module

 | file  |  type  |  effect operations  |
 | ------------ | ------------ | ------------ |